mathias-vandaele/technical_QA_interview/README.md

 Be aware that you must be comfortable with OOP concepts.

-Regarding Cucumber, you will be requested to implement simple ????? and make API calls using provided tools.
+Regarding Cucumber, you will be requested to implement simple tests and make API calls using provided tools.

 Regarding Selenium, you will be requested to interact with a simple page and verify the presence of a specific element.